Restaurant Sign Ideas for PromotionJANUARY 6, 2020| SpeedPro

 If you want to add graphics, choose images that enhance your message.
 So, for example, if you own a pizza restaurant named Cool Cat Pizza, it makes sense to use an image of a cartoon cat eating a slice of pizza.
 On the other hand, if you own a specialty hot dog shop, it doesn’t make sense to add a picture of a cat eating pizza.
 In such a case, customers will likely look at your sign, scratch their heads and move to the restaurant that doesn’t confuse them.

 When it comes to typeface, avoid decorative fonts and opt for easy-to-read sans serif fonts instead, and do not use more than two different typefaces.
-Also, avoid italics and all capital letters cause that can make it hard to tell letters apart.
+Also, avoid italics and all capital letters because that can make it hard to tell letters apart.

 4. Go Big